 A little mounting option for a single three 1/2 inch hard drive.

-And I know you can put a two and half inch in there, maybe can kind of rig to two and half inch hard drive there, if you like.
-Once again, just this whole case feels really nice.
-You know, I really any sharp edges or anything like that, you would expect from a cheap case, I guess, and just feel solid.
+And I know you can put a 2 and a half-inch in there, maybe can kind of rig to two and a half inch hard drive there, if you like.
+Once again, just this case nice.
+You know, I sharp edges or anything like that, you would expect from a cheap case, guess, and solid.
 You have that little cables for the front power switch right there.

 And let’s see here.
-See you guys can check out the inside there.
-I’m really love in this case already there.
+See you guys can check out inside.
+I’m really in love in case.
 There’s the bottom.
 You could see.
 Flip it around here.
 So you guys can check it out.

-So this is going to be my Mac pro killer, as I’m calling it.
+So this is going to be my Mac pro killer, I’m calling it.

-I would actually own a Mac pro, the two thousand thirteen late 2013 model if it didn’t have a two month waiting list.
-I wanted something that small and it had to be portable.
+I would own a Mac Pro, the 2013 late 2013 model if it didn’t have a 2-month waiting list.
+I wanted something that small and it had to portable.
 That’s number one.
-So I was doing research and I didn’t think I could build something as powerful.
-I would also be portable, but I figured I learned that I could.
+So I was doing research and I didn’t think I could build something powerful.
+I would portable, figured I learned that I could.

-So this is about the smallest case.
-I would fit the hardware that I needed.
-And as you’ll see later, the build that I put in barely fits in here.
+So this is about the case.
+I would fit the hardware I needed.
+And you’ll see later, the build that I put in barely fits in here.

-So the graph score is actually an angle.
-So it actually be a little bit taller.
-And I was nervous when I got the case to see if I’ll actually fit.
-If you look at this shot here, the graphics card is about as wide as the cases, but it actually does fit inside the case.
+So the graph score is an angle.
+So it is a little bit taller.
+And I was nervous when I a case to see if I’ll fit.
+If you look at this shot here, the graphics card is about wide the cases, but it does fit inside the case.

-So that is a huge plus graphs, cards, 10 and a half inches.
+So that is plus graphs, cards, 10 and a half inches.

-All as you guys know, if I do have any problems about.
+All you guys know, if I do have problems about.
 I’m really happy it fits.

-So here is the backpack that I purchased to fit this case in to and it’s actually a suitcase style backpack, so doesn’t have a bunch of little compartments like your standard backpacks.
+So here is the backpack purchased to fit the case in to and it’s a suitcase-style backpack, so doesn’t have a bunch of little compartments standard backpacks.

-And it’s actually a bit large, larger than I need.
+And it’s a bit large, larger than I need.
 But I wanted to be on the safe side.
-Guys, I’ll have a link in the description to this backpack and also to the case to check out.
+Guys, I’ll have a link in the description to this backpack and to the case check out.

 So you guys will see that article and I’ll have that up soon.
-If you guys have another case you like that’s also small, you can comment and like this article if you enjoyed it.
+If you guys have a case that’s small, you can comment and like this article if you enjoyed it.
 Thank you, guys.
 And have a wonderful day.